 If you think these might be a bit much, then the flapjack plant or purple oxalis, which has little heart-shaped leaves, are both much more manageable.

 Orchids are also popular gifts: they last a really long time and are very easy to care for.
 They usually come in pinks and purples, but you should be able to find some reds in garden centres too.

 Lastly, if you can find one, the Chinese hibiscus is an extravagant alternative to the traditional red rose.

 The Chinese hibiscus is grown as a houseplant in the UK and has incredible scarlet blooms, which will only last one day each.

-The scent of love
+The Scent of Love

-Most cut-flower roses these days don’t have scent, so it might be worth thinking outside the bunch to add a little fragrance to your gift.
+Most cut-flower roses these days don’t have a scent, so it might be worth thinking outside the bunch to add a little fragrance to your gift.